F5Networks/f5-azure-arm-templates/experimental/standalone/2nic_limited/readme.md

 This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 In a 2-NIC implementation, one interface is for management and data-plane traffic from the Internet, and the second interface is connected into the Azure networks where traffic is processed by the pool members in a traditional two-ARM design.
 However, you continue to have only one public IP address, and the external NIC is shared between management and data plane traffic.

+You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.

+## Prerequisites and configuration notes
+  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
+  - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
-See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution, as well as an important note about optionally changing the BIG-IP Management port.
+  - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
+  - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.